inspiredlabs/alessandroronca/site/content/about/biography.md

 ##### Sustainable development

 Knowing there was important lessons to share in what I had learned so far, my next challenge was obvious.
 I sought advocates to help me test the idea… and eventually _we_ began to design and develop an independent sustainability research center based around energy techologies.
-This became known as <span lang="it">Il Parco Dell'Energia Rinnovabile, or **PeR** for short.
+This became known as <span lang="it">Il Parco Dell'Energia Rinnovabile</span>, or **PeR** for short.
 This has been an incredibly complicated process.

 ##### Now